kmpf/uap/docs/configuration.md

 Example configurations can be found in **uap**'s `example-configurations` folder.
-More information about these examples can be found in :doc:`how-to`.
+More information about these examples can be found in [Quick Start uap](./how-to.md).

 # Cluster Configuration File